laura-dietz/auto-judge-code-test/trec25/datasets/spot-check-dataset/README.md

 # Minimal Spot Check Dataset

 This is a minimal spot-check dataset (inspired by the [rag-run-validator](https://github.com/hltcoe/rag-run-validator)) that we use to showcase inputs, outputs, and evaluations with a minimal example (**attention: this is still in development**).
-This example dataset contains responses to the Cranfield topic 28 on "what application has the linear theory of curved wings" that reference two documents from the Cranfield corpus.

 A complete dataset (our current work-in-progress definition) has a structure like: